—Houston Chronicle 9/25/15

-and before attending law school, Ryan worked for the mayoral campaign of Orlando Sanchez in 2001, Kyle Janek’s Texas Senate campaign in 2002 and then worked for the Harris County Republican Party serving as the Political Director until 2004.
+and before attending law school, Ryan worked for the mayoral campaign of Orlando Sanchez in 2001, Kyle Janek’s Texas Senate campaign in 2002 and then the Harris County Republican Party serving as the Political Director until 2004.
 In law school, Ryan was nationally recognized as a top mock trial advocate, won awards regionally and nationally, and was inducted into the prestigious Order of Barristers.
 During law school he could be heard filling in on KSEV for his dad, Lt.
 Governor Dan Patrick.

 and tried over 50 jury trials, including many high profile drunk driving fatalities.
 In 2011, Ryan secured a life sentence on a 1985 cold case murder.
 Both as a prosecutor and as a judge, Ryan is a frequent speaker and trainer on the law surrounding drunk/drugged driving and the “no refusal” warrant process employed by many jurisdictions in Texas.

-In 2006, Ryan was sworn in as Assistant District Attorney.
+In 2006, Ryan was sworn in as an Assistant District Attorney.
 Ryan served in the Justice Courts, Juvenile Courts, as a Chief in the Misdemeanor Division, and in numerous felony District Courts.
 In 2008, Ryan was promoted to the Special Prosecutions Bureau.
 There, Ryan exclusively investigated and prosecuted drunk driving fatalities in Harris County.
 Ryan has been recognized by Mothers Against Drunk Driving three times for his success in this field.
-Ryan finished his career with the District Attorney assigned to the Major Offenders Division, where he handled narcotics trafficking and money laundering prosecutions and directed the multi-agency prosecutions of Houston area “pill mills” and “doctor shopping.”
+Ryan finished his career with the District Attorney assigned to the Major Offenders Division, where he handled international narcotics trafficking and money laundering prosecutions and personally directed the multi-agency prosecutions of Houston area “pill mills” and “doctor shopping.”

 who now stays at home with their five year old son Zachary and two year old daughter McKinley.
-In his free time, Ryan enjoys camping and traveling with him family.
+In his free time, Ryan enjoys camping and traveling with him family, coaching t-ball and sharing the fun of model trains with his dad and son.
 Ryan is a member of The College of the State Bar of Texas, Houston Bar Association, Galveston Bar Association, Christian Legal Society, American Judges Association, and Houston Young Lawyers Association.
 The Patricks are active members at Houston’s First Baptist Church, where Ryan teaches a Sunday Bible study.